Agency investigation points to at least 600 dead in Mariupol theater attack | Ukraine and Russia

-Oksana Syomina, a Ukrainian interviewee, said that to get out of the building she had to step on bodies.
+Oksana Syomina, a Ukrainian interviewed, said that to get out of the building she had to step on bodies.

 “The wounded were screaming, as were those trying to find their loved ones,” he said.